microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/Image.md

 };
 ```

-When you pass it in to the ImageRenderer you are setting the default HostConfig to use for every card you render.

-### Changing per element rendering
+### Change per element rendering
 The ImageRenderer is a wrapper around the XamlRenderer class from AdaptiveCards.Xaml.WPF library.
-If you want to customize the rendering you can get access the renderer
-via the property **Rendererer**.

-You can then call register an alternate render function like this:
+If you want to customize the rendering, get access the renderer via the property **Renderer** and then call an alternate render function like this:
 ```csharp
 imageRenderer.Renderer.SetRenderer<DateInput>(RenderMyCustomDate);
 ```

 ### UI Framework styling
-If you pass in a Xaml ResourceDictionary you can further customize the Xaml behavior.
+If you pass in a Xaml ResourceDictionary, you can customize the Xaml behavior further.
 This
-allows you to define roll over behaviors, animations, rounded buttons, etc.  Here is a table of the
+allows you to define roll over behaviors, animations, rounded buttons, and so forrth.
+Here is a table of the
 style names that are used for each element.

+> [!IMPORTANT]
-> !IMPORTANT NOTE!
-If you are calling from a UI thread you can initialize the ImageRenderer with a ResourceDictionary.
-But if you are calling from
+> If you are calling from a UI thread you can initialize the `ImageRenderer` with a `ResourceDictionary`.  **But** if you are calling from
-a server you won't be on a UI thread, and you can't instantiate a ResourceDictionary.
-Since ImageRenderer manages the STA threads, you should instead
+> a server, you won't be on a UI thread, so you can't instantiate a `ResourceDictionary`.
+Since `ImageRenderer` manages the STA threads,
-pass in a path to a .XAML file which contains the resource dictionary.
-When call Render it will load the resource dictionary into the STA thread and make it all work right.
+> you should pass in a path to a .XAML file which contains the resource dictionary instead.
+When Render is called it will load the
+> resource dictionary into the STA thread and make it all work correctly.

 Example from UI thread:
 ```csharp